BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 near large enough to have had any discernable effect on Uranus or even Neptune.
 From research done by the team at JPL, operating the probe 'Voyager II', Neptune was found to be quite massive

-anough to have made the Uranus errors check out after all!
+enough to have made the Uranus errors check out after all!
 So, Pluto was discovered entirely because of an estimation error!
 There are many thousands of Pluto sized bodies out at that

-distance and pluto is just the one that was discovered first.
+distance, and pluto is just the one that was discovered first.
 In a way, Pluto is no more special than Ceres!
 In other ways it is a very strange world, almost a double-planet with a

 very close and large moon, Charon.